 Once you watch a movie, rate it and analyze it – then record all specific details about the movie within the book (title, year released, rating, stars, etc.).

 With questions for you to answer and bits of film trivia scattered throughout, this book is fun and educational!

 22. An Illustrated History of Filmmaking

 An Illustrated History of Filmmaking is an excellent choice for any burgeoning filmmaker looking to learn more about the craft.

 Covering the people and technologies that have shaped cinema, this widescreen exploration offers readers a comprehensive look at film history.

 The pages of this guide are full of captivating illustrations that bring each figure and era to life – including beloved Hollywood players over time, such as George Lucas, Jean Luc Godard, Agnes Varda, Akira Kurosawa, and Stanley Kubrick – allowing filmmakers to feel connected to their precursors across time and geography.

 If you’re seeking a comprehensive summary of film’s expansive history and its ongoing evolution into the digital age, An Illustrated History of Filmmaking is an essential read!

-The best filmmaking books on this list are a great resource for any filmmaker, whether you’re just starting out or you’ve been making films for years.
+The best books on filmmaking on this list are great resources for any filmmaker, whether you’re just starting out or you’ve been making films for years.